Parser API

 Sometimes, tokens might not occur at distinct character positions.
 For example,

-rules share some start and end
+when parsing the rule sum, the inner number rules share some start and end

 positions: